Recycled Foil Valentine Cards

 I had plenty of smooth upcycled foil left so I played with this idea a little more and made some other cards too.

-For this one I used a tag punch to make a double ended tag shape from the last of the foil and then wrote Love with my best fancy writing.
-I can’t write back to front so for this one the right side is the side I drew on.
-I attached the tag to the card with a length of ribbon - job done!
+For this one I used a tag punch to make a double ended tag shape from a strip of the foil and then wrote Love with my best fancy writing.
+I can’t write back to front so for this embossing the right side is the side I drew on.
+I attached the tag to the card with a length of ribbon - easy peasy!

 These cards were such fun to make and really very simple too.
 I don’t think you’d guess they used to be a pie dish would you?